openebs/openebs/k8s/upgrades/0.8.0-0.8.1/README.md

 cd openebs/k8s/upgrades/0.8.0-0.8.1/
 ```

+## Step 1: Checking the openebs openebs labels

+- Run `./pre-check.sh` to get all the openebs volume resources not having `openebs.io/version` tag.
+- Run `./labeltagger.sh 0.8.0` to add `openebs.io/version` label to all the openebs volume resources.

-## Step 1: Upgrade the OpenEBS Operator
+## Step 2: Upgrade the OpenEBS Operator

 ### Upgrading OpenEBS Operator CRDs and Deployments